-The sub-fund may hold products incorporating the following derivatives: preferential rights, warrants and subscription warrants, as part of portfolio management and up to a limit of 10% of net assets.
+The sub-fund may hold the following products incorporating derivatives: preferential rights/warrants and warrants, as part of portfolio management and up to a limit of 10% of net assets.

 The Sub-fund will not invest in convertible bonds.

 The Sub-fund may invest in sight deposits in order to optimise cash management.
 It may place up to 10% of its net assets in deposits a single credit institution.